Center for Design in Health

 - Assessing and redesigning stand-alone practices such as (1) the administration of heparin, and (2) assisting in the development of a Code Caesarean-Section policy.

-- Focusing on elements of complex procedures such as (1) an analysis and redesign of the OR (operating room) count process to prevent unintentionally retained foreign objects following surgery, and (2) a focus on specimen handling procedures in ORs.
+- Focusing on elements of complex procedures such as (1) an analysis and redesign of the OR (operating room) count process to prevent unintentionally retained foreign objects following surgery, (2) a focus on specimen handling procedures in ORs, and (3) designing the Safe Surgery Process (beginning in Pre-Op) to ensure that the correct patient receives the correct surgery at the correct site.
+(The Joint Commission is allowing the Safe Surgery Process to be piloted in Minnesota hospitals as an alternative to the Universal Protocol.)
+The Safe Surgery Process is undergoing implementation in most Minnesota Hospitals and other hospitals throught the United States.

 - Investigating and redesigning the work flow on patient care units, with a focus on implementing effective and efficient patient care and minimizing medication errors.

-- Systematically analyzing and redesigning hospital-wide procedures and the technology used in those procedures—an example is our work with the Blood Bank where we are investigating the process of blood administration, with a focus on ensuring that patients receive the correct blood components.
+- Systematically analyzing and redesigning hospital-wide procedures and the technology used in those procedures—an example is investigating the process of blood administration, with a focus on ensuring that patients receive the correct blood components.

-- Assessing product design and functionality as consultants in an IV pump selection process employing usability testing of front line staff and other analyses.
+- Assessing product design and functionality in an IV pump selection process employing usability testing of front line staff and other analyses.